netdata/netdata/database/README.md

 KSM performs memory deduplication by scanning through main memory for physical pages that have identical content, and identifies the virtual pages that are mapped to those physical pages.
 It leaves one page unchanged, and re-maps each duplicate page to point to the same physical page.
-Netdata offers all its in-memory database to kernel for deduplication.
+Netdata offers all of its in-memory database to kernel for deduplication.

-In the past KSM has been criticized for consuming a lot of CPU resources.
+In the past, KSM has been criticized for consuming a lot of CPU resources.
 This is true when KSM is used for deduplicating certain applications, but it is not true for Netdata.
 Agent's memory is written very infrequently (if you have 24 hours of metrics in Netdata, each byte at the in-memory database will be updated just once per day).
 KSM is a solution that will provide 60+% memory savings to Netdata.

 ### Enable KSM in kernel

-You need to run a kernel compiled with:
+To enable KSM in kernel, you need to run a kernel compiled with the following:

 ```sh
 CONFIG_KSM=y
 ```

-When KSM is enabled at the kernel is just available for the user to enable it.
+When KSM is enabled at the kernel, it is just available for the user to enable it.

-So, if you build a kernel with `CONFIG_KSM=y` you will just get a few files in `/sys/kernel/mm/ksm`.
+If you build a kernel with `CONFIG_KSM=y`, you will just get a few files in `/sys/kernel/mm/ksm`.
 Nothing else happens.
-There is no performance penalty (apart I guess from the memory this code occupies into the kernel).
+There is no performance penalty (apart from the memory this code occupies into the kernel).

 The files that `CONFIG_KSM=y` offers include: